Learning Farsi Online

 Nowruz Festival- The Persian New Year

 What do you know about Nowruz festival?
+What is Nowruz and why it is celebrated?
 Do you know which countries celebrate Nowruz festival?
 Do you know it is customary to say صد سال به از این سالها /sad sal beh az in salha/ to each other at Nowruz gatherings?
 Thereafter, keep reading to explore Iran and Nowruz festival from a new window.

 In this situation, it seems that learning about their customs and traditions, culture, and history helps a lot.
 As you know, anthropology studies human development in a particular geography, climate, religion, and behavior.